-If they're not charging cover at the door, be sure to tip the musicians.
+If they're not charging a cover at the door, tip the musicians.
+Preferably, tip them regardless.

 623 Frenchmen St, spottedcatmusicclub.com

-Across the street from The Spotted Cat is d.b.a., which opened it's doors in spring 2000, though the building it's in dates back to the 1880s.
+Across the street from The Spotted Cat is d.b.a., which opened its doors in the spring of 2000, though the building dates back to the 1880s.